Willtech/Resonanace-Monolith/ethics/Responsible-AI-Rulebook.md

       - Allow controlled re-manufacture of archived or frozen designs
       - Avoid silent substitutions
 - **Governance Resides with the Makers**
-  - Certified makers hold legal and professional accountability for compliance assurance.
+  - Certified makers hold Legal and professional accountability for compliance assurance.
 - **Improvements Are Not Always Mandated**
   - Optional improvements may be offered, but the **same-part use** is viable when compliant and safe.
 - **Design evolution** should be intentional and traceable, not default.